Evaluated product acquisition

 An evaluated product provides a level of assurance in its security functionality that an unevaluated product does not.
 To assist in providing this assurance, the Australian Signals Directorate (ASD) performs product evaluations through the following programs:

-- ASD Cryptographic Evaluation (ACE) program, for software and ICT equipment used to protect classified information.
+- ASD Cryptographic Evaluation (ACE) program, for products used to protect classified data.

-- High Assurance evaluation program, for software and ICT equipment used to protect highly classified information.
+- High Assurance Evaluation program, for products used to protect highly classified data.

-The Australian Cyber Security Centre (ACSC) also certifies product evaluations conducted by licensed commercial facilities, in accordance with the Common Criteria, as part of the Australasian Information Security Evaluation Program (AISEP).
+The Australian Certification Authority within the Australian Cyber Security Centre (ACSC) also certifies product evaluations conducted by licensed commercial facilities, in accordance with the Common Criteria, as part of the Australian Information Security Evaluation Program (AISEP).